 Cost: Current housing rates

 Recommended courses: EM 5510 Christian Formation and Journey, ST 7070 Models of Sanctification

-The CCDA Academic Chapter seeks to impact our local community and build students’ relationship with Christ, learning to understand his heart for Social Justice through Biblical and theological reflection.
+The Compassion & Justice Floor and CCDA Academic Chapter seek to impact our local community and build students’ relationship with Christ, learning to understand his heart for social justice through Biblical and theological reflection.

 Students will be given the opportunity to reflect on their own experience in North Chicago as well as stories, case studies, and articles with the instruction and leadership of unique CCDA curriculum including a focus on the 8 key components:

 Location: The Compassion & Justice Floor is located in the Owen’s Residence Hall (Owens 800), but students living off campus can be involved by committing to the requirements of the floor.